-CANADA STUDENT LOAN - Provincial Grant
+CANADA STUDENT LOAN - PROVINCIAL GRANT

 Students requiring financial assistance should obtain and submit the British Columbia Student Financial Assistance application to the Financial Aid Officer at the post-secondary institution they plan to attend, if studying in British Columbia.
 If funds are required by the beginning of the fall term, applications should be submitted by July 2nd.
-However, applications may be submitted until the end of the fourth week of the term for which assistance is requested.
+Applications submitted four weeks after the beginning of classes will be subject to a prorated assessment.
+Final deadline for submission of applications is 8 weeks prior to the last day of classes.